andrewbranch/docs/modules/04_01_ESM-CJS-Interop.md

 `allowSyntheticDefaultImports` without `esModuleInterop` should be avoided.
 It changes the compiler’s checking behavior without changing the code emitted by `tsc`, allowing potentially unsafe JavaScript to be emitted.
 Additionally, the checking changes it introduces are an incomplete version of the ones introduced by `esModuleInterop`.
 Even if `tsc` isn’t being used for emit, it’s better to enable `esModuleInterop` than `allowSyntheticDefaultImports`.

-Some people object to the inclusion of the `__importDefault` and `__importStar` helper functions included in `tsc`’s JavaScript output when `esModuleInterop` is enabled, either because it marginally increases the output size on disk or because the interop algorithm employed by the helpers seems to misrepresent Node’s interop behavior by checking for `__esModule`, leading to the hazards discussed earlier.
+Some people object to the inclusion of the `__importDefault` and `__importStar` helper functions included in `tsc`’s JavaScript output when `esModuleInterop` is enabled, either because it marginally increases the output size on disk or because the interop algorithm employed by the helpers seems to misrepresent Node.js’s interop behavior by checking for `__esModule`, leading to the hazards discussed earlier.
 Both of these objections can be addressed, at least partially, without accepting the flawed checking behavior exhibited with `esModuleInterop` disabled.
 First, the `importHelpers` compiler option can be used to import the helper functions from `tslib` rather than inlining them into each file that needs them.
 To discuss the second objection, let’s look at a final example:

 ```ts
 // @Filename: node_modules/transpiled-dependency/index.js